terchris/howto/using_docker_to_move_a_system_between_mac_Ubuntu_and_google_cloud.md

-So trying to get just the image file from urbalurbahost.
+Trying to get just the image file from urbalurbahost. http:// *see external ip address on firewall config above*/images/d-logo-sketch.png
 That works and the log is :

 [03/Nov/2017:06:28:29 +0000] "104.198.186.228" 85.165.238.194 "GET /images/d-logo-sketch.png HTTP/1.1" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_6) AppleWebKit/604.3.5 (KHTML, like Gecko) Version/11.0.1 Safari/604.3.5" "-" 200 14672 "-" - 0.000 "-"